Athlon007/Leomard/CONTRIBUTING.md

 - App Installer Art: 800x600px, 72dpi, PNG
 - App Icon: 1024x1024px, 72dpi, PNG/SVG, must follow [macOS App Icon Guidelines](https://developer.apple.com/design/human-interface-guidelines/app-icons)
 - Login Screen Art: TBD

-## What to work on

-You can work on whatever you want from [Projects/Leomard](https://github.com/users/Athlon007/projects/3/views/1).
-If something is in the "In progress" column, please do not work on it, unless you have been assigned to it.
-First table is for the current version, those features are the most important.
-Please avoid working on features that are in the "Future" column or the next update column, unless you have been assigned to it.
-You can also work on stuff from the "Bugs" column.

-If you want to work on something that is not in the project, please create an issue first.
-Your idea will be discussed, and if it is accepted, it will be added to the project.

 ## Translations